xcenv/xcenv/README.md

 ### Finding Xcode.app

-Xcenv searches in /Applications for any .app bundle that has the CFBundleName Xcode and then compares the version number against the value found in the above section manner.
+Xcenv uses Spotlight with the command `mdfind "kMDItemCFBundleIdentifier == 'com.apple.dt.Xcode'"` to search for any .app bundle with the identifier that matches Xcodes

+### Plugins

+Xcenv supports the ability to add commands via plugins.
+[More Details To Come.]

 ## Installation